 Welcome to Freightos.com – powering international freight comparison, booking, and management for over 5,000 companies.

-These Terms and Conditions govern your use of our marketplace which is available at freightos.com and its subdomains and related domains (the “Site”) and through our mobile apps (“Freightos App”).
-These Terms and Conditions were last updated on December 18, 2019 and may be updated and/or changed from time to time.
-The last published edition on the Site shall govern any shipment booked by you on the Site.
-We encourage you to review these Terms and Conditions from time to time.
-These Terms and Conditions are legally binding and cover all of your transactions on Freightos and are in addition to the Freightos Master Services Agreement (MSA) which governs your use of the Site and the Freightos Services.
+These Terms and Conditions govern your use of Freightos.com, which is available at ship.freightos.com, its subdomains and related domains (the “Site”).
+These Terms and Conditions were last updated on July 5, 2020 and may be updated and/or changed from time to time.
+The last published edition on the Site shall govern any Shipment booked by you on the Site.
+We encourage you to review these Terms and Conditions periodically.
+These Terms and Conditions are legally binding and cover all of your transactions on Freightos and are in addition to the Freightos Master Services Agreement (MSA) which governs your use of the Site and the Freightos services.
 There are also Freightos policies and other important documents which operate in conjunction with these Terms and Conditions and which are incorporated by reference.
 A full list and link to these binding policies and documents is set forth at the end of these Terms and Conditions.
 These documents and these Terms and Conditions may be updated from time to time, and to the extent that there is a conflict between these Terms and Conditions and the MSA, the provisions of the MSA shall override.

 What can I ship?

-Who is responsible for my shipment?
+Who is responsible for my Shipment?

 What is included in the Quotes I see?